 - International Non-Governmental Organizations e.g. Human rights Watch, Amnesty International

 - International Humanitarian agencies e.g. International committee of the Red Cross.

 - Private sector: International Business.

-Apart from using the university career office, our experienced academics staff will advice and guide our students on how to expose themselves by developing applicable skills and once the student identifies an internship opportunity, the Director IDIS will provide a recommendation letter.
+Apart from using the university career office, our experienced academics staff will advice and guide our students on how to expose themselves by developing applicable skills and once the student identifies an internship opportunity, the Chair DDIS will provide a recommendation letter.

 - The examination will be governed by the Senate approved examination regulations of the University of Nairobi for the time being in force